> About MFPD > Command Staff

 C Shift Battalion Chief Bill Long

-Battalion Chief Long started his career with the Department on August 15, 1988.
-He was promoted to Captain in July 2000.
-He was promoted to Battalion Chief in April 2012.
+Bill Long started his career with the Fire District on August 15, 1988.
+He was promoted to Engineer in 1999, Captain in July 2000, and Battalion Chief in April 2012.
 He is a Missouri Division of Fire Safety Certified Fire Officer II and Instructor II.
-He has an Associates Degree in Fire Protection Technology.
+He has an Associateís Degree in Fire Protection Technology.